liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 articles.
 Here's what you do to set up Root Contexts and the Root Context
 selector:

-1. In the Knowledge Base page of Site Administration, add a folder to hold sub-folders of articles.
+1. In the Knowledge Base portlet (admin portlet), add a folder to hold sub-folders of articles.
 Then add a sub-folder for each set of articles and add your articles to them.
 2. Click on the Knowledge Base Display portlet's gear icon to bring up the